 Here’s a video of Christina and Mark performing a show program to Michael Jackson’s “Earth Song”: “Christina Chitwood & Mark Hanretty – Michael Jackson – Earth Song.”

-In addition to being successful skating coaches now, Christina and Will have followed their interests in other areas.
+In addition to being successful skating coaches, Christina and Will have followed their interests in other areas.
 Will’s B.A. is in Communications with his minor in Music Industry Studies.
 He uses both his communication skills and music knowledge in his successful DJ business, Dancing DJ Productions.
-Will loves his combination of being a skating coach and a DJ.
+He loves his work!

 Christina’s B.A. from Sheffield Hallam University in England is in Performance and Professional Practice.
 Christina always enjoyed writing and is a book author.
-Also, Christina and her British husband are both fitness experts who co-founded Fit Body Full Life.
-They are having fun right now performing in their 1- and 30-day challenges on YouTube and enjoy their entrepreneurial adventures.
+Also, Christina continues to use her dance and fitness training in videos and on her blog.

 So, I learned that I didn’t have to be perfect.
 Everything turned out fine … better than fine!
 Based on my experience, my number-one advice to homeschooling parents is simple … realize you don’t need to be perfect.